 What you’ll need for making Matcha

 (This post contains affiliate links below.
 There’s no additional cost to you, but I make a commission from the sale.)

-- Matcha Powder – my personal favorite is the Matcha Matsu from David’s Tea.
+- Matcha Powder – I currently have two matcha favorites right now.
+The first is Zen Green Tea matcha.
+It’s less expensive and blends SOOOO ridiculously easily.
+I can just put it in my milk frother and go.
+In second place is the Matcha Matsu from David’s Tea.
 It definitely has the traditional characteristics of matcha powder but isn’t too strong in flavor.

 - Matcha Whisk – while I can attest it is definitely possible to live without the specialty bamboo matcha whisk, it does make frothing the matcha powder 300% easier and with zero clumps.
 Mine is from amazon – this one right here.